 The customer relationships were recognised upon the acquisition of Kingsmen (North Asia) Limited in 2007 and the accounting of Kingsmen Middle East LLC as a subsidiary with effect from 2014 and are amortised over a period of 5 years and 6 years respectively.
-The customer relationships in relation to Kingsmen (North Asia) Limited and Kingsmen Middle East LLC were fully amortised in the reporting years ended 31 December 2012 and 2019 respectively.

-The licences arose from the acquisition of the rights by Kingsmen Xperience, Inc. for its experiential and themed attractions business and are amortised over a period of between 19 to 156 (2019: 19 to 156) months.
+The licences arose from the acquisition of the rights by Kingsmen Xperience, Inc. for its experiential and themed attractions business and are amortised over a period of between 19 to 84 (2020: 19 to 156) months.

 Goodwill, customer relationships and licences are allocated to cash-generating units for the purpose of impairment testing.
+The goodwill that arose from the accounting of Kingsmen Middle East LLC as a subsidiary with effect from 2014 was not tested for impairment at the end of the reporting year as it has been fully impaired.
+The customer relationships were not tested for impairment at the end of the reporting year as the carrying amounts were fully amortised.
 Each of those cash-generating units represents the respective subsidiaries as follows:

-C iroup

-2020 2019
+Gr Group

-\$'000 \$'000
+2021 \$'000 2020 \$'000

-Name of subsidiary

-- Kingsmen (North Asia) Limited 4,470 4,525
+Name of subsidiary - Kingsmen (North Asia) Limited 4,536 4,470

 - Kingsmen Indochina Pte Ltd 689 689

-- Kingsmen Middle East LLC 1,940

-- Kingsmen Xperience, Inc. 266 1,861
+- Kingsmen Xperience, Inc. 242 266

-Net carrying amount at end of the year 5,425 9,015
+Net carrying amount at end of the year 5,467 5,425

-16. INTANGIBLE ASSETS (CONT'D)
+17. INTANGIBLE ASSETS (CONT'D)

-The customer relationships were not tested for impairment at the end of the reporting year as the carrying amounts were fully amortised.
-The goodwill and licences were tested for impairment at the end of the reporting year.
-To assess the impairment, the Group estimated the value in use (Level 3) of the respective subsidiaries, being the lowest cash-generating unit to which the goodwill and licences are allocated.
+To assess the impairment at the end of the reporting year, the Group estimated the value in use (Level 3) of the respective subsidiaries, being the lowest cash-generating unit to which the goodwill and licences are allocated.
 Estimating the value in use requires the Group to make an estimate of the expected future cash flows from each subsidiary, based on the financial budgets approved by management covering a three-year period.
 The calculations of value in use for the subsidiaries are most sensitive to the following assumptions:

 - Budgeted gross margins are estimated based on values achieved in the past years or values expected to be achieved.
-These are generally adjusted over the budget period for anticipated changes in performance. - The pre-tax discount rates applied to the cash flow projections and the forecasted growth rates used to extrapolate cash flows beyond the three-year period were between 6.1% to 12.8% (2019: 7.6% to 12.2%) and 1.9% to 6.9% (2019: 0.2% to 7.0%) per annum respectively.
+These are generally adjusted over the budget period for anticipated changes in performance. - The pre-tax discount rates applied to the cash flow projections and the forecasted growth rates used to extrapolate cash flows beyond the three-year period were between 8.2% to 12.9% (2020: 6.1% to 12.8%) and 1.7% to 7.0% (2020: 1.9% to 6.9%) per annum respectively.
 The discount rates reflect management's estimate of the risks specific to the subsidiaries and approximate the weighted average cost of capital for the subsidiaries.
 The growth rates used are based on management's best estimate of the long-term average growth rate relevant to the business activities of the subsidiaries.